3 BOARD OF DIRECTORS

 Pursuant to the Company’s Articles of Incorporation, the Board of Directors is composed of a minimum of one and a maximum of seven members, who are elected for a term of one year.
 Re-election after the end of the term is permitted.
 The Chairman of the Board of Directors is elected by the General Meeting.
 The Board of Directors is responsible for the ultimate supervision and management of the Company, including the development of general strategies and guidelines, and for all other duties that are non-transferable under applicable law.
 To the extent permitted by law and provided that there is no conflict with the Company’s Articles of Incorporation and the Organizational Regulations adopted by the Board of Directors, management of the Company’s affairs is delegated to the Management Board pursuant to the Organizational Regulations.
 The Board of Directors meets as often as business matters require but at least five times a year upon invitation of the Chairman or, in his absence, upon invitation of another Board member.
 Any member of the Board of Directors may call a meeting by specifying the reasons for the meeting.
 The meetings usually last between four and six hours.
 As a general rule, the CEO and CFO attend the Board meetings and other members of the Management Board or senior management invited by the Chairman attend for certain portions.
 At each meeting, the Chairman reserves some time for discussion between the members of the board and the CEO and some time for discussion amongst the Board members only.
 Meetings may also be held by videoconference or by telephone.
 The Board of Directors passes its resolutions by an absolute majority of votes of Board members present.
 In the event of a tie, the Chairman of the Board has the deciding vote.
 Resolutions may be passed in writing unless a member requests oral deliberation.
+In the year 2020 all meetings of the Board of Directors and of its Committees were conducted as videoconferences.
 Five Board of Directors’ meetings were held in the year under review.
-Four meetings or conference calls of the Audit Committee lasting about two to three hours each were also held.
-In addition,there were four meetings of the Compensation Committee and several conference calls of the Nomination and Governance Committee.
-In the year under review, all members of the Board of Directors took part in all Board of Directors’ meetings and the committee members attended all of their respective committee meetings, apart from one member of the Compensation Committee was excused from one Compensation Committee meeting.
+Three meetings of the Audit Committee lasting about two to three hours each were also held.
+In addition, there were four meetings of the Compensation Committee and several conference calls of the Nomination and Governance Committee.
+In the year under review, all members of the Board of Directors took part in all Board of Directors’ meetings and the committee members attended all of their respective committee meetings.

 Board of Directors